oss-specs/specs/README.md

 * SPECS_ALLOW_INSECURE_SSL - Disables SSL certificate verification when cloning repos.

 ### Project specific configuration via a specs.json file
 The file should be in the root of your repository.
-The file an be named `specs.json` or `.specs.json` .See the [.specs.json](.specs.json) file in the root of this repository for an example.
+The file an be named `specs.json` or `.specs.json` .See the [.specs.json](.specs.json) file in the root of this repository for examples.

 Keys:
- * views: An object with keys specifying named view configurations.
+ * projectViews: An object with keys specifying named configurations for creating filtered views into projects.
 Allowed keys are:
    * default - A boolean, if true this view will be used by default in the UI.
    * excludedPaths - An array of folder paths to exclude from the UI on the project page.
    * pathsToHide - Specify beginnings of directory paths to hide on the project page.
 E.g. if you specified 'src/test/specs' then a directory 'src/test/specs/my_wondeful_feature' would be displayed in the directory list as '... my_wonderful_feature'.